sagansystems/terraform-aws-rds-replica-vpc/README.md

 The module will create:
 * VPC
+* Private Subnet
+* DB Subnet Group
 * RDS read replica instance
-* DB Parameter Group
-* DB Subnet Group
-* DB Security Group

 See: